-The IIIS is one of four Trinity Research Institutes which are focused on interdisciplinary and multidisciplinary research and teaching linked to one of the five university priority research themes set out in the College Strategic Plan 2009-2014.
+The IIIS is one of five Trinity Research Institutes which are focused on interdisciplinary and multidisciplinary research and teaching linked to one of the five university priority research themes set out in the College Strategic Plan 2009-2014.

 - The School of Social Sciences and Philosophy

 - The School of Religions, Theology and Ecumenics

 The governance of the IIIS is comprised of three levels of management and advisory structures; an Executive Committee, a Management Board and a Consultative Board.
 The governing structure of the IIIS is designed to include members of the IIIS research community in addition to benefiting from the advice and expertise of internationally recognised actors in global integration.

 The IIIS Executive Committee consists of representatives appointed from each of the associated Schools.
 It is responsible for the operational and project-level management of the Institute as well as acting as a channel of communication between the Institute and its associated Schools.